dotnet/runtime/docs/design/coreclr/jit/hot-cold-splitting.md

 ## Testing the JIT Without Runtime Support

-Without runtime support for hot/cold splitting in .NET Core yet, testing the JIT's existing hot/cold splitting support is not as simple as turning the feature on.
+Without runtime support for hot/cold splitting in .NET as of summer 2022, testing the JIT's existing hot/cold splitting support is not as simple as turning the feature on.
 A new "fake" splitting mode, enabled by the `COMPlus_JitFakeProcedureSplitting` environment variable, removes this dependency on runtime support.
 This mode allows the JIT to execute its hot/cold splitting workflow without changing the runtime's behavior.
 This workflow proceeds as
 follows: